76ers fire Brett Brown after being swept out of playoffs

+PHILADELPHIA (AP) — Patient and positive, Brett Brown was the perfect coach for the Philadelphia 76ers when they set up a long-term home in the NBA basement.

+They’ll be looking for someone else now that they want to be on top.

-PHILADELPHIA (AP) — The Philadelphia 76ers fired coach Brett Brown on Monday, a day after his seventh season ended in a first-round postseason sweep.
+The 76ers fired coach Brown on Monday, a day after his seventh season ended in a first-round postseason sweep.

 The 76ers were 43-30 this season and had woefully underachieved in a year when they were expected to be serious contenders in the Eastern Conference.

-Instead, they weren’t close, and the move was expected after the sixth-seeded Sixers were swept by the Boston Celtics.
+After the sixth-seeded Sixers were swept by the Boston Celtics, the move was expected.

-Brown had guided the 76ers back from the bottom of the NBA, but now someone else will try to take them further.

-“I have a tremendous level of respect for Brett both personally and professionally and appreciate all he’s done for the 76ers organization and the City of Philadelphia,” general manager Elton Brand said in a statement.
+“I have a tremendous level of respect for Brett both personally and professionally and appreciate all he’s done for the 76ers organization and the city of Philadelphia,” general manager Elton Brand said in a statement.
 “He did many positive things during his time here, developing young talent and helping position our team for three straight postseason appearances.
 Unfortunately, we fell well short of our goals this year and I believe it is best to go in a new direction.”

 Brown finished 221-344, though his record was never going to be pretty because the Sixers weren’t trying to win when he was hired.